notsag-dev/consensys-test/README.md

 If running using Docker, just Docker and Docker Compose are required.
 Otherwise Node 14 and a Postgres database are required.

 ## Project setup
 In both `booking-api` and `database` folders there is a file called .env.example.
-Please copy their contents into a file called .env in their respective folders, and set the desired key values and postgres credentials that match with one another.
+Please copy their contents into a file called .env in their respective folders, and set the desired key values and Postgres credentials that match with one another.

-Note that the .env file for the database is used just when using Docker to create it, if running a database out of Docker setting up credentials in this file is not required.
+Note that the .env file for the database is used only when using Docker to create it, if running a database out of Docker setting up credentials in this file is not required.

 ## Docker run
 From the root folder of the repository, run: